FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 ## App-specific instructions

+### Import pack & helper scripts
+If you grabbed the release bundles listed above, you already have the platform-specific helpers.
+The raw files live in `import-pack/3I-ATLAS/` in this
+repository:

+- `Stellarium_quick-import.zip` — one MPC 1-line plus a README.
+- `KStars_quick-append_Win-Mac-Linux.zip` — Windows/macOS/Linux helpers that
+  preview, back up, and append the `comets.dat` entry.
+- `SolarFire_merge-helper_Windows.zip` — helper that backs up `extras.dat` and
+  merges the new `[3I_ATLAS]` block.

+All helpers default to a dry-run so you can inspect changes before applying.

 ### Astro Gold status
 Astro Gold (macOS, iOS, iPadOS) currently exposes only the built-in “Extra Points” catalogue; it does **not** provide an import workflow for third-party ephemerides or orbital elements.
 Keep an eye on the vendor’s updates—if 3I/ATLAS is added to their catalogue it can be enabled via **Settings → Displayed/Chart Points**.